How do I choose whether to use a mailbox or a forwarding address?

-- If you reply to a message, the recipient will see the address of the other mailbox as the "From" address.
+- If you send or reply to a message, the recipient will see the address of the other mailbox as the "From" address.

-- You can't read forwarded mail using our Webmail system (at least, not using the original address).
+- You can't read forwarded mail using our Webmail pages.

 - Forwarding may be less reliable if the company handling the destination address has problems.

-- Forwarding makes our spam filters less accurate, because we can't tell who you normally send e-mail to.
+- Forwarding makes our spam filters less accurate: because we only handle your incoming mail, we can't tell who you normally send outgoing e-mail to.

 If these drawbacks bother you, you should use a mailbox instead.
 This solves the problems of forwarding addresses: